Germany

 Almost Sufficient

 We rate Germany’s policies and actions until 2030 “Almost sufficient” when compared to modelled domestic pathways.
-We project that implemented policies and actions will lead to emissions reductions of between 61-63% below 1990 levels by 2030 excl.
+We project that implemented policies and actions will lead to emissions reductions of between 62-64% below 1990 levels by 2030 excl.
 LULUCF.
-This is significantly lower than previous projections but falls short of Germany’s 2030 target of an at least 65% reduction below 1990 levels.
+This is significantly lower than previous projections but still falls short of Germany’s 2030 target of at least 65% reduction below 1990 levels.

-In the coalition contract of 2021, the government decided not to raise the ambition of the mitigation target, but promised that the measures adopted in the agreement would overachieve the target (ARD, 2021).
-But with currently implemented measures, Germany is not even on track to meet its climate target for 2030, let alone to overachieve it.
+In the 2021 coalition contract, the government decided not to raise the ambition of the mitigation target, but promised that the measures adopted in the agreement would overachieve the target (ARD, 2021).
+But with currently implemented measures, Germany’s 2030 target is in danger, its overachievement is very unlikely, and it is certainly not close to putting emissions onto a 1.5˚C compatible pathway by 2030.

 The coalition also wanted to introduce a climate check for each new piece of legislation, but implementation has been slow.
-In spring 2023, the Federal Environment Agency (UBA) tendered a project to consider possible approaches.
-Given the timeline of this project, it seems that the climate check will not conclude in 2023.
+In spring 2023, the Federal Environment Agency (UBA) tendered a project to consider possible approaches, the research was not completed as of June 2024 and a climate check was not yet introduced.

 To cope with Russia’s unlawful invasion of Ukraine and related energy security issues, Germany has introduced a set of measures, some of which are counterproductive to climate policy.
-This includes measures related to transport in mid 2022, a sector that is already lagging in climate action, but also the planned overcapacity of LNG import infrastructure (Höhne et al., 2023a), which risks a lock-in of fossil fuels, and brings into question Germany’s long-term ambitions for GHG neutrality.
+The government still plans to develop an overcapacity of LNG import infrastructure, which risks further locking in fossil fuels and brings into question Germany’s long-term ambitions for GHG neutrality.

 The full policies and action analysis can be found here.